Updated: Mar 16

 Think about anterior shin lesions.
 We pretty much all recognize that when somebody has a big, red anterior shin lesion, cellulitis, there may be a venous component.
 I think the same thing is happening in the pelvis with the bowel and the bladder.

-Treating Pelvic Congestion Syndrome to Improve Quality of Life
+Pelvic Congestion Syndrome Treatment to Improve Quality of Life

-Data regarding treatment options and outcomes for PCS is limited, and its prevalence is likely underestimated.
+Data regarding pelvic congestion syndrome treatment options and outcomes for PCS is limited, and its prevalence is likely underestimated.
 Dr. Spencer predicts many women have treatable yet undiagnosed PCS, which presents in various ways, most commonly as pelvic pain.

 [Isabel Newton] Do you think that there's going to be a push towards greater recognition of pelvic congestion syndrome and treatment of it, or do you think that there's a lot more work that has to be done?